xi/datahorror/content/office/camera/_index.md

 paths:
   - label: 'Play the video that is on the camera'
     url: 'https://www.youtube.com/watch?v=2uZxFu9SFi8'
-  - label: 'Press on some of the buttons to get to the menu'
+  - label: 'Try to find the code for the menu'
-    url: 'office/camera/manual/'
+    url: 'office/camera/menu/'
   - label: "Take a look around Professor Hutseephluts' office"
     url: 'office/'
 ---